WizBoom/Eve-SRP-Manager/README.md

 Edit config.json and praw.ini file.

 ## Database.
-If you do not have the correct database yet:
+If you do not have the correct database set up yet:

 ```bash
 $ python create_database.py